mercari/spanner-autoscaler/README.md

 1. Spanner Autoscaler watches `High Priority` CPU utilization only.
 It doesn't watch `Low Priority` CPU utilization and Rolling average 24 hour utilization.
 1. It doesn't check [the storage size and the number of databases](https://cloud.google.com/spanner/quotas?hl=en#database_limits) as well.
 You must take care of these metrics by yourself.

+:information_source: More information and background of spanner-autoscaler is available on [this blog](https://engineering.mercari.com/en/blog/entry/20211222-kubernetes-based-spanner-autoscaler)!

 <!-- badge links -->